FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

     ```

     Field Meaning:
     - endpoint: The network connection tag of the received message.
-It is required when the reply message calls' bcos _ amop _ send _ response '.
+It is required when the reply message calls' bcos _ amop _ send _ response '
     - seq: Message tag, required when 'bcos _ amop _ send _ response' is called in reply message
-    - resp: Refer to the description of 'bcos _ sdk _ c _ struct _ response' for the 'callback' interface of 'bcos _ rpc _ call'.
+    - resp: Refer to the description of 'bcos _ sdk _ c _ struct _ response' for the 'callback' interface of 'bcos _ rpc _ call'

   - `context`: callback context.
-For more information, see the description of 'context' in the 'bcos _ rpc _ call' interface.
+For more information, see the description of 'context' in the 'bcos _ rpc _ call' interface

 ### `bcos_amop_set_subscribe_topic_cb`

 - Prototype:
   - `void bcos_amop_set_subscribe_topic_cb(void* sdk, bcos_sdk_c_amop_subscribe_cb cb, void* context)`
 - Function:
   - Set a callback function for 'topic'.
-If no callback function is set separately for the received 'topic' message, the default callback function is called
+If no callback function is set for the received 'topic' message, the default callback function is called
 - Parameters:
   - `sdk`: 'sdk 'pointer
   - `cb`: 'topic 'callback function, refer to the description of' bcos _ amop _ subscribe _ topic _ with _ cb 'interface for' cb'